Proton pairing in neutron stars from chiral effective field theory: Proton pairing gaps in neutron-rich matter

 where $U$ depends on the density but is independent of the momentum $k$.
 From Eq.\ \eqref{eq:effm}, the gap equation is then approximated by substituting

 The above approximation assumes that the single-particle energy is nearly quadratic in $k$ near the Fermi momentum $k_F$.
-In this case the numerical solution for Eq.~\eqref{eq:gap} can be obtained from a generalized matrix eigenvalue solution~\cite{fan2015}.
+In this case the numerical solution for Eq.~\eqref{eq:gap} can be obtained from a generalized matrix eigenvalue solution~\cite{fan2015} by noting that $\Delta_i = F_{ij} \Delta_j $ as in gap Eq.\,\eqref{eq:gap}.
 In practice one applies an adaptive mesh point scheme that depends on the effective mass for a given Fermi momentum.

-We also employ the modified Broyden method~\cite{Johnson1988, Drischler17} to compare the numerical solutions.
+We also employ the modified Broyden method \cite{Johnson1988} to verify our numerical solutions.
+In this approach the gap solution is obtained from a version of direct iteration, where an initial guess of the momentum-dependent gap function is inserted into the right-hand side of Eq.\ (\ref{eq:gap}) to obtain an updated guess for the gap function on the left-hand side of Eq.\ (\ref{eq:gap}).
+The modified Broyden method uses a numerically efficient algorithm for computing and storing the Jacobian, from which the gap equation can be solved iteratively using a pseudo-Newton convergence method (see Refs.\ \cite{Johnson1988, Drischler17} for complete details).
+We find that this method converges rapidly once we have an initial guess for the gap size $\Delta(k)$.
+Moreover, the solution is not particularly sensitive to the initial guess $\Delta^{(0)}(k)$.
 We find that both methods agree within $1$~keV when we use the effective mass approximation in Eq.\ (\ref{eq:effm}).

 The numerical solution to the generalized matrix eigenvalue problem, however, is not applicable when we use a general single-particle energy spectrum instead of the effective mass approximation.
-Thus, we implement the Broyden method to obtain the BCS solution in this work.
+The matrix eigenvalue method enables us to obtain an analytic solution for the denominator in Eq.\ \eqref{eq:gap}, $\sqrt{(e_{k^\prime} - \mu)^2 + \Delta^{2}(k^\prime)}$, when we apply the effective mass approximation.
+When the single particle energy spectrum does not actually follow a quadratic approximation, the different momentum-dependent effective masses give different gap sizes even though the order of magnitude is similar for each effective mass.
+Thus, we implement the Broyden method technique as explained in Drischeler \textit{et al}.\,\cite{Drischler17} to obtain the BCS solution in this work.